Skip to content

 Transitive Verbs

-Transitive verbs can be further categorized into two types: monotransitive verbs and ditransitive verbs.
+Transitive verbs can also be classified as monotransitive or ditransitive.
 Monotransitive verbs require only one object to complete their meaning, while ditransitive verbs require both a direct object and an indirect object.
-For example, in the sentence “He gave her a gift,” the verb “gave” is ditransitive, with “her” as the indirect object and “a gift” as the direct object.
+For example, in the sentence “He gave her a gift,” the verb “gave” is ditransitive because it has both a direct object (a gift) and an indirect object (her).

 Download and Print transitive verbs Listed below